chaoyi-wu/RadFM/README.md

 ## Latest News：
 All Datasets are released!
 We have updated the links in [our dataset table](#dataset-links).
 You can find all our text part data in https://huggingface.co/datasets/chaoyi-wu/RadFM_data_csv.

-We also update the PMC-Figure links which contains all PMC-series datasets' figures, you can download it once and all dataset will use the figures.

 For decompressing the splited compression files in most cases, please check the following code in linux:
 ```
 cat zip.z* > myzip.zip